Department of Physics, Brahmdevdada Mane Institute of Technology, Solapur 413002, Maharashtra, India.

 This solution is then atomized by compressed air at the pressure of 1 kg/cm2 on to the ultrasonically cleaned glass substrates.
 The sprayed droplets undergo solvent evaporation, solute condensation and thermal decomposition thereby resulting in the formation of manganese oxide thin film.
 The chemical reaction that takes place is given by the equation,

-The substrate temperature was maintained at 200oC, 250 ºC and 300 ºC (± 2 ºC) through a thermocouple as a sensor for temperature controller.
+The substrate temperature was maintained at 200°C, 250 ºC and 300 ºC (± 2 ºC) through a therm°Couple as a sensor for temperature controller.
 The spray rate was kept constant at 12cc/min.
 The carrier gas flow rate was kept constant at 15 lit/min.

-The samples T1 prepared at lower temperature 200oC consists of Mn(OH)2 phase indicating an incomplete thermal decomposition of manganese acetate.
+The samples T1 prepared at lower temperature 200°C consists of Mn(OH)2 phase indicating an incomplete thermal decomposition of manganese acetate.
+The result is consistent with TGA analysis.
 It was also observed that the prominence of MnO2 phase was found to improve with an increase in deposition temperature.
-The films prepared at 250oC consists of Mn(OH)2& λ- MnO2 and the films prepared at 300oC consists of λ- MnO2 films.
+The films prepared at 250°C consists of mixed phase of Mn(OH)2 and λ- MnO2 and the films prepared at 300°C consists of λ- MnO2 phase.

 The films were further analyzed by optical absorption studies as well as transmittance study.
 The variation of optical absorption density ‘αt’ with the wavelength ‘λ’ for the films were carried in the wavelength range 400 to 800 nm with UV spectrometer.
 This optical data were further analyzed to calculate the band gap energy of MnO2 samples using the relation,